 Choosing the right substrate (surface) for your mosaic.

 Choosing the appropriate substrate for your mosaic is essential.
-Mosaics can be applied to almost anything that doesn't move! (and no ladies this does not mean your husband!)
-Artists and hobbyists have covered everything from wine bottles to store mannequins, buildings, bathtubs and more.
-You can let your imagination run wild but there are a few basics you need to consider.
+Mosaics can be applied to almost anything that doesn't move! (and no ladies, this does not mean your husband!)
+Artists and hobbyists have covered everything from wine bottles to store mannequins, buildings, bathtubs, and more.
+You can let your imagination run wild, but there are a few basics you need to consider.
 Choosing the right substrate (surface or base) to apply your mosaic to is an important first step in creating a successful project that will last a lifetime.

-When choosing a substrate the main characteristic you're looking for is that is solid without flex and does not expand or contract with differences in heat or humidity.
-Although there are many adhesives that work with flexible materials in the end the surface will not be able to support the weight of adhesive, tesserae and the grout.
-If the surface has to much flex the grout will crack and the tiles will pop off.
-Surfaces must be solid, free of loose paint, wallpaper, dirt and grease, etc. and must be strong enough to support the mosaic.
-It may be necessary to scuff the surface of some materials by scoring or rough sanding it first to give it "tooth" that aid in so the your adhesive will stick to it.
+When choosing a substrate, the main characteristic you're looking for is solid without flex.
+Although many adhesives work with flexible materials, in the end, the surface will not be able to support the weight of adhesive, tesserae, and grout.
+If the surface has too much flex, the grout will crack, and the tiles will pop off.
+Surfaces must be stable, solid, free of loose paint, wallpaper, dirt, grease, etc., and must be strong enough to support the mosaic.
+It may be necessary to scuff the surface of some materials by scoring or rough sanding it first so your adhesive will stick to it.

 Another important consideration is where will the completed piece be displayed or used when finished.
-Inside or outside?
-Do you live in a climate with freeze/thaw cycles or high humidity?
-Will it come is contact with water?
-All of these things can affect the surface and may in turn have a negative impact on your finished project.
-It is just as important to select the right substrate as is is to select all the materials for your project.
-Below you will find a list of the basic substrate materials along with recommendations for their use.
+Inside?
+Outside?
+If so, do you live in a climate with freeze/thaw cycles or high humidity?
+Will it come in contact with water?
+All these things can affect the surface and may, in turn, have a negative impact on your finished project.
+The success of any project starts with a good foundation.

 You can use almost any adhesive with WediBoard but it was created for use with cement-based adhesives such as thinset.
 Please make sure you are using the correct adhesive for your project.
 One of the drawbacks to WediBoard is availability.
 It is not carried at your local home improvement store.
-Contact you local tile and flooring store to check for availability.
+Contact your local tile and flooring store to check for availability.

-GoBoard, Durock Ultra Light, Kerdi Board and other foam core products - Similar to WediBoard all of these products are lightweight, rigid, water and weather proof, and tempertaure stable.
-All were developed for the building trades for showers and flooring underlayment and all of the above cutting, hanging, and adhesive instructions above for WediBoard apply.
-The upside here is that one or more of the these products can be found at most local home improvement stores.
-The same hanging and edging practices used for Wedi Board apply here.
+GoBoard, Durock Ultra Light, Kerdi Board, and other foam core products - Like WediBoard all of these products are lightweight, rigid, water and weatherproof, and temperature stable.
+All were developed for the building trades for showers and flooring underlayment.
+All the above cutting, hanging, and adhesive instructions above for WediBoard apply.
+The upside here is that one or more of these products can be found at most local home improvement stores.

-Hardibacker -A brand name backerboard that is easier to cut and lighter weight than cement boards.
-A composite material of cement and cellulose, it is water and mold resistant and secures well with thinset.
-Hardibacker can not support itself and must be screwed in place to a firm backing.
-There is more than one type of Hardi Backer to learm more go to James Hardie's website, (manufacturer of Hardibacker).
-The is a wealth of information about the product there.
+Hardibacker -A brand-name tile backerboard that is easier to cut and lighter weight than cement boards.
+A composite material of cement and cellulose, it's water and mold resistant and secures well with thinset.
+Hardibacker cannot support itself when used in full sheets and must be screwed in place to a firm backing.
+For more information on Hardibacker, go to James Hardie's website (manufacturer of Hardibacker).
+This product is not recommended for exterior or wet locations.

-Treated and exterior grade lumber is prepared for exterior purposes it is also not a good choice.
+Although you may feel treated and exterior grade lumber is prepared for exterior purposes it is also not a good choice.
 The treatment that it receives is to prevent rot and does not prevent warping.

 * Best advice - If you are using wood.
-Keep it indoors where the humidity is more stable and your piece will not get wet.
+Keep it indoors where the humidity is stable, and your piece will not get wet.
 SEAL IT!
-Use a high quality bonding primer such as Kilz.
+Use a high-quality bonding primer such as Kilz.

 Glass - Glass makes a great stable surface to work on and if you are using translucent materials you can create beautiful Sun Catchers, etc. Stained Glass makes wonderful tesserae.
 You can create the look of stained glass windows without the lead, solder, and the fumes.
 Old windows, table tops, votives, all make great bases for mosaics.